mozilla/chromeless/static-files/md/dev-guide/getting-started.md

 `(jep-28)`, which means that your shell has entered a special virtual environment that gives you access to the Jetpack SDK's command-line tools.

+At any time, you can leave a virtual environment by running `deactivate`.

   [Mercurial]: http://mercurial.selenic.com/
   [snapshot]: http://hg.mozilla.org/users/avarma_mozilla.com/jep-28/archive/tip.zip